azoght/coding-club-alexander-academy/Week3.md

 ![](PythonTurtleCanvases/pythonsandbox-canvas.png)

 In the above code, *turtle* is a module, or package (more on that later) and *Turtle()* is a class.
 Object-oriented programming is mainly focused on classes, which contain attributes (variables) and methods (functions).
-The variable *t*, meanwhile, is an instance of a class.
+The variable *t*, meanwhile, is an instance of a class. [(5.4: Object-Oriented Concepts)](https://runestone.academy/runestone/books/published/fopp/PythonTurtle/ObjectInstances.html) [(5.7: Summary of Turtle Methods)](https://runestone.academy/runestone/books/published/fopp/PythonTurtle/SummaryOfTurtleMethods.html)

 In the case of the Turtle() class, these attributes are set using certain methods, such as *speed()* to set the speed of the turtle.

 **Other functions that set attributes for Turtle()**